 It’s love at first sight!
-Seeing Northern Lights in Iceland was my first magical moment with these dancing elves in the sky.
-No pictures or words can do the justice.
+Seeing the Northern Lights in Iceland was my first magical moment with these dancing elves in the sky.
+No pictures or words can do justice.
 It made me addicted and a Northern Lights chaser forever.
 This rare beauty has a naughty sense and requires her admirers’ precise planning, determination, and a lot of serendipity to meet.
 The determination and serendipity parts are all on you.
 But I can share with you how I planned to maximize our chance to see her.
 I will also share some tips on how to catch the moments with your camera to take her home.

 Often, people use “Northern Lights” and “Aurora Borealis” interchangeably.
 Actually, Northern Lights can be seen in the northern or southern hemisphere.
 Aurora is the name of the goddess of dawn in Roman myths.
 Living in the opposite magnetic poles, the two Aurora sisters are called “Aurora Borealis” (dawn of the north) and “Aurora Australis” (dawn of the south).
 Therefore, “Aurora Borealis” and “Northern Lights” refer to the same thing in the northern hemisphere.
 In this article, we are talking about just Aurora Borealis in the northern hemisphere.

-- Northern coast of Siberia;
+- Northern coast of Siberia

 Iceland is our top choice because it is easily accessible from the US east coast and offers many interesting winter activities besides the Northern Lights.
 (Don’t miss snorkeling in Silfra when you are in Iceland.
 Read my post on this.)
 In this article, I will focus on viewing from Iceland because that’s what we experienced.

 Just like all forecasts, take the Icelandic forecasts with a grain of salt (or maybe a few grains).
-I can imagine the Icelandic weather is very unpredictable and hard to forecast due to their location and topography.
+I can imagine the Icelandic weather is very unpredictable and hard to forecast due to its location and topography.
 But, do follow the forecasts which are your best bet in general.
-Here are a few good sites and mobile apps can assist you:
+Here are a few good sites and mobile apps that can assist you: